|Faculty, staff, and students report emergencies by dialing 911.|

 In addition to the Hawk Alert systems, the Critical Incident Management Team may also employ other methods for notifying those within the University community, including the campus's all-hazard outdoor warning system, telephone calling lists, cell phones, two-way radios, University police officers and guards, as well as other University personnel.

 c.
 Public information.
-The Office of University Communication and Marketing serves as the authorized spokesperson for the University.
+The Office of Strategic Communication serves as the authorized spokesperson for the University.
 All public information must be coordinated and disseminated by their staff with assistance from other University departments and/or personnel.

 University policy requires that only certain administrators may speak on behalf of the University.
 These spokespersons are the President and the University Spokesperson in the Office of the Vice President for Strategic Communication.
 Under certain circumstances, the previously named administrators may designate others as spokespersons.

-In the event that regular telecommunications on campus are not available, the Office of University Communication and Marketing will center media relations at a designated location.
+In the event that regular telecommunications on campus are not available, the Office of Strategic Communication will center media relations at a designated location.
 Information will be available there for the news media and, where possible, for faculty, staff, and students.
 Official information will be made available as quickly as possible to the Campus Information Center located in the Iowa Memorial Union.

-During critical incidents, the Office of University Communication and Marketing will work with each organizational unit to gather accurate and substantial information regarding the situation and details regarding the University response.
-The Office of University Communication and Marketing, working with other CIMT members, will provide notification to students, faculty, staff, and the general public on progress toward recovery.
+During critical incidents, the Office of Strategic Communication will work with each organizational unit to gather accurate and substantial information regarding the situation and details regarding the University response.
+The Office of Strategic Communication, working with other CIMT members, will provide notification to students, faculty, staff, and the general public on progress toward recovery.

 b.
 The primary responsibility for the protection of property, assessment of damage, and restoration of normal operations shall be given to the appropriate University service unit.
 These University service units will include: